aerospike-community/aerospike-play-plugins/play-plugins/cache-plugin/README.md

 For setting cache value which expire after sometime

-value will expire after 100 seconds
+value will expire after 100 seconds.

 ```
 Cache.set(key,value,100)
 ```

+Expiration values:
+	- Greater than 0: Actual expiration of cache in seconds
+	- -1 : Never expire cache

 * To retrieve the value from the cache

 Get the value from the key